-Ekta Kapoor Teases Fans With Naagin 4 Promo; Are Krystle Dsouza & Puja Banerjee The New Naagins?
+Ekta Kapoor Teases Fans With Naagin 4 Promo; Are Krystle D'souza & Puja Banerjee The New Naagins?

 Ekta Kapoor never fails to amaze the viewers with her shows!
 This time too, the producer is back with the fourth season of the most popular supernatural show, Naagin.
 She teased the viewers with Naagin 4's promo and fans are super-excited.
 She captioned the video, "#NAAGIN4 ....TEASER 🐍🐍🐍🐍🐍🐍🐍🐍Aaj #bigboss aur bahut jald #nagin4 .... only on @colors #colorsweekendgetsgoingagain." - (sic)